About

 What They Didn't Burn

-What if you uncovered a Nazi paper trail that revealed your father to be a man very different from the quiet, introspective Dad you knew…or thought you knew?
+What if you uncovered a Nazi paper trail that revealed your father as a man very different from the quiet, introspective Dad you knew

-Growing up, author Mel Laytner saw his father as a quintessential Type B, passive and conventional.
-As he unearthed the documents the Nazis didn’t burn, another man emerged—a black market ringleader and wily camp survivor who made his own luck.
+Growing up, author Mel Laytner saw his father as a quintessential Type B, passive and retiring.
+As he uncovered the Nazi documents they didn't burn, another man emerged—a black market ringleader and wily camp survivor who made his own luck.

 Other Works